School for Art Leaders

 Selection Process

 Each class is limited to 25 individuals annually.
-Each application is carefully read and scored by a Selection Committee, made up of a diverse group of active NAEA leaders who remain anonymous throughout the selection process.
-The Selection Committee is committed to NAEA’s goal of supporting the leadership development of art educators toward creating a pool of leader-ready individuals to advance the profession and the field.
+Each application is carefully read and scored by a minimum of three reviewers to determine an average score, then the final decisions are made by a selection committee.
+The reviewers and selection committee consist of a diverse group of SAL Alumni and the selection committee is made up of a diverse group of active NAEA leaders.
+Both reviewers and the selection committee remain anonymous throughout the selection process.
+The reviewers and selection committee are committed to NAEA’s goal of supporting the leadership development of art educators toward creating a pool of leader-ready individuals to advance the profession and the field.
 Selection will be based on the committee’s evaluation of the readiness for the experience and application of the leadership skills.
 The selection will also ensure diverse professional experience, volunteer service, geographic designation, ethnicity, and other indications of leadership potential.

 Questions?
 E-mail Laura Grundler, Director of Learning and Program Development at lgrundler@arteducators.org